-Vi ewpoint Assessment 9.
-Silverdale Road, Silverdale Sensitivity The sensitivity of this view is expected to remain similar to that considered for the Stage 1 development because the number of viewers and the duration of the views would be unlikely to change.
+Vie ewpoint Assessment 9.
+Silverdale Road, Silverdale Silverdale Road, Sensitivity The sensitivity of this view is expected to remain similar to that considered for the Stage 1 development because the number of viewers and the duration of the views would be unlikely to change.
 Further development of the areas both north and south of the airport site is expected to alter the existing visual landscape from rural/semi-rural to increasingly urbanised.
 This change to a more urban character is likely to result in a decrease in the sensitivity of visual receivers in this area.
 Magnitude The overall landscape would have greater capacity to absorb views with the expected urbanisation of areas north and south of the airport site.
-After the opening of the second runway, views of aircraft are expected to be more prevalent and closer to viewers at this viewpoint resulting in a greater degree of visual impact.
-10. Warragamba Dam Recreation Area Sensitivity Increased recreational visitors over time would increase the visual sensitivity.
+After the opening of the second runway, views of aircraft are expected to be more prevalent and closer to viewers at this viewpoint resulting in a greater degree of visual impact. - Warragamba Dam Sensitivity Recreation Area Increased recreational visitors over time would increase the visual sensitivity.
 It is unlikely that the use or function of this location would change or that development would occur in the immediate surrounding area.
 Magnitude There would be no direct views of the airport site and aircraft.
-However, increased aircraft movements would be expected at a distance of approximately three kilometres to the north and five kilometres to the south from the recreation areas and visitors centre.
+However, increased aircraft movements would be expected at a distance of approximately three kilometres to the north and five kilometres to the south from the recreation area and visitors centre.
 There would be a potential minor increase in the magnitude of visual impact.
-11. Glenbrook Nepean Lookout Sensitivity The value placed on the visual qualities of the natural landscape at this location would be expected to remain or possibly increase over time.
+Glenbrook Nepean Sensitivity Lookout The value placed on the visual qualities of the natural landscape at this location would be expected to remain or possibly increase over time.
 Visitors to the lookout would also be expected to increase, thereby slightly increasing the level of sensitivity.
-Magnitude There would be no views of the proposed airport's features; however, it would be expected that there would be views of aircraft overflights.
+Magnitude There would be no views of the proposed airport's features; however, it would be expected that there would be views of aircraft overflights, based on indicative flight paths.
 There would be a potential minor increase in the magnitude of visual impact.
-12. Mount Portal Lookout Sensitivity Increased population and visitation of the lookout would be expected to increase use and therefore visual sensitivity.
-However, it is also expected that the character of the areas within the broader views would change from rural to more urban with the development of the Western Sydney Employment Area, particularly to the north between the airport site and lookout.
+12. Mount Portal Lookot Mount Portal Lookout Sensitivity Increased population and visitation of the lookout would be expected to increase use and therefore visual sensitivity.
+However, it is also expected that the character of the areas within the broader views will continue to change to increasingly urban with the development of the Western Sydney Priority Growth Area and the Western Sydney Employment Area, particularly looking south from the lookout, towards the airport site.
 Magnitude The visibility of the airport site would be unlikely to change, however, flight paths may bring aircraft closer to the lookout.
 An increase in aircraft visibility has the potential to result in a greater visual impact and reduced visual amenity.
-13. Twin Creeks Golf and Country Club Sensitivity The Twin Creeks Golf and Country Club is likely to perform a similar role into the future.
+Twin Creeks Golf and Sensitivity Country Club The Twin Creeks Golf and Country Club is likely to perform a similar role into the future.
 Development of the residential estate is expected to continue, thereby increasing visual sensitivity.
 Magnitude There would be no direct views likely of the proposed airport's features; however, visual receivers would be expected to be affected by increased air traffic.
 The magnitude of the visual impact would likely increase.

-36.5.
-Considerations for future development stages
+36.5 Considerations for future development stages